 For comparing the "before" and "after" day-night average sound levels of the same area or population, the absolute change in LWP as well as the percentage change in LWP can be used.
 If different noise sources or noise problems are compared with each other, the use of LWP as an absolute quantity and the use of the Noise Impact Index are recommended.
-For comparing the "before" and "after" changes in noise of different actions for different areas and/or populations, the LWP, change in LWP, NII, and % change in LWP are recommended; however, special emphasis should be placed on precisely defining the population/area considered when using these terms.
+For comparing the "before" and "after" changes in noise of different actions for different areas and/or populations, the LWP, change in LWP, NII, and & change in LMP are recommended; however, special emphasis should be placed on precisely defining the population/area considered when using these terms.
 A word description of the effect of the change in the noise environment on the special situations listed in the summary tables should be made.
-Of the highest impact situation should be identified and discussed in reasonable detail.
+Of the special situations that are most likely to be the greatest impacted, the highest impact situation should be identified and discussed in reasonable detail.